SuperpowersCorp/miso-component/README.md

 The first two functions are essentially `review _SomePrism` and `preview _SomePrism`. `s` is the sum/union type and `m` is the component's model.
-If your app is already importing `Control.Lens`, you could make a prismify that just takes a Prism:
+If your app is already importing `Control.Lens`, you can make a prismify that just takes a Prism:

 ```
 prismify :: Prism' s m -> App m a -> App s a
 prismify p = C.prismify (review p) (preview p)
 ```

-So, back to the `Pages` example...
-Supposing the `Pages` type is stored in the parent model under the lens `pages`, and there's an action in the parent action `HandlePage1Action Page1.Action`, to make a component for `Page1`, using the Prism `prismify` defined above:
+Back to the `Pages` example...
+Supposing the `Pages` type is stored in the parent model under the lens `pages`, and there's an action in the parent action `HandlePage1Action Page1.Action`, to make a component for `Page1` using the Prism `prismify` defined above:

 ```